Deploy and integrate an Amazon Bedrock agent into your application - Amazon Bedrock

 To deploy your agent

 1. Create an alias and version of your agent.
-Select the tab corresponding to your method of choice and follow the steps.
+Choose the tab for your preferred method, and then follow the steps:

 Console